hugo-t-b/eslint-config/README.md

 # ...
 ```

-Note: a `tsconfig.json` file is required for both the TypeScript and Vitest configs.
+You will need a `tsconfig.json` file and to have installed `eslint-import-resolver-typescript` to use the TypeScript or Vitest config.

 All rules can be modified or turned off with the `rules` property in your `.eslintrc`.